yash-dk/stocks-trainer/README.md

 # Side Note
 The trainer is still in beta so do let me know what you have any suggestions by opening the issue.
 And also report a issue if it appears.

+### Inspiration
+This trainer is inspired from tradingview-trainer by robswc.
+This trainer has also many more advanced features.